ResursBank/ResursBank.github.io/docs/simplified-flow-api/bookpayment.md

       </sim:bookPayment>
    </soapenv:Body>
 ```

-Using Swish payment method?
+> Using Swish payment method?Note that if you are using Swish as a
-Note that if you are using Swish as a payment method via Resurs, you
+> payment method via Resurs, you must include the customer's cellphone
-must include the customer's cellphone number in the \<cellPhone\>-row.
+> number in the \<cellPhone\>-row.
+Using \<phone\> will result in an
-Using \<phone\> will result in an error in production
+> error in production